 • Fishing isn’t the biggest culprit.
 Instead, 80% of ocean plastic comes from our land activities.

 Planet Earth needs its human citizens to go on a plastic diet.
-On average, each person in the European Union creates around 122 kilos of plastic waste yearly, while the United States uses around 25 billion styrofoam cups every year.
+On average, each person in the European Union creates around 36 kilos (80 pounds) of plastic waste yearly, while each person in the United States uses an average of 365 plastic bags each year.
 Worldwide, 1 million plastic bottles are sold every minute.

 A graphic showing the PADI AWARE Foundation's Dive Against Debris map which shows the amount of trash collected worldwide

 Underwater, we may have to use our hands to communicate, but topside we can be the voice for the ocean.
-Read more about how you can make a difference as an Ocean Torchbearer.
+Read more about how you can make a difference as an Ocean Torchbearer™.

 A silhouette of the "OK" sign against a sunset background, one of the most common and recognizable scuba diving hand signals